couchbaselabs/tuqtng/docs/impl.md

 The optimizer package is an abstraction around the component which considers multiple plans and chooses the best one.

-Currently there is one implemenation named SimpleOptimizer.
+Currently there is one implementation named SimpleOptimizer.
 The SimpleOptimizer does not currently do any quantitative comparison of the plans.
 Instead, it simply returns the last plan emitted by the planner.

 ### Executor

 The executor package is an abstraction around the component which takes a single plan.Plan and executes it to produce results, warnings and errors.

-There is one implemenation of Executor named InterpretedExecutor.
+There is one implementation of Executor named InterpretedExecutor.
 This implementation uses another package *xpipelinebuilder* to do instantiate xpipeline.Operator objects from their corresponding plan.PlanElement objects.

 The Operator elements are connected to one another as described in the plan.
 Its helpful to think of this as a pipeline.
 Typically a SCAN operator at the head of the pipeline generates documents, which flow through the pipeline, and result objects come out the end of the pipeline.

 Each plan.Operator is connected to its upstream operator.
-When an operator is asked to run, it asks its source operator for the channel to read objects from, and then invokes source.Run() on a separte go routine.
+When an operator is asked to run, it asks its source operator for the channel to read objects from, and then invokes source.Run() on a separate go routine.
 This in turn starts the source operator.
 After starting its source operator, it attempts to read objects from the sources channel.

 Each operator also has a StopChannel that can be closed to signal upstream operators that they should stop doing any work.
 All operators must monitor their downstreams StopChannel and be prepared to stop as soon as possible in the event it is closed.